 Now I know that having someone with you during your journeys is fun and gives a lot of satisfaction and there are quite a few disadvantages of solo travel.

-Even if you're not a party animal, or you're an introvert (here's an interesting introvert’s guide how to surivive to group travel), traveling with friends can turn out to be the best adventure you've ever had.
+Now I know that even if someone is not a party animal, or an introvert (here's an interesting introvert’s guide how to survive to group travel), there are still lots of benefits of group travel and travelling with friends or family can turn out to be the best adventure we've ever had.